Quantized Dissipation from the Inverse-Square Anomaly in a Non-Hermitian Klein-Gordon Field: Non-Hermitian Klein--Gordon embedding

 where $m$ is the bare mass and $V(r)$ is allowed to be complex.
 Scalar potentials enter as shifts of the mass term~\cite{2003Paper}, in contrast to vector potentials which couple through minimal substitution.
 When $V(r)$ is complex, the resulting field theory is explicitly non-Hermitian and describes an open quantum system with gain or loss.

 We choose the scalar potential in the scale-invariant form

 or equivalently $V(r) = -m + i\gamma/r$.
 This choice exactly cancels the rest mass and replaces it by a purely imaginary, scale-invariant effective mass that diverges at the origin.
+While this exact cancellation may appear fine-tuned, we demonstrate in Sec.~\ref{sec:robustness} and \ref{app:absorber} that the resulting anomalous spectrum is robust against generic physical perturbations, and such effective mass tuning is standard in engineered synthetic systems.
 Physically, the singularity at $r=0$ acts as a perfect absorber: probability amplitude reaching the origin is irreversibly lost from the reduced field sector.
 The system thus provides a minimal realization of an open relativistic quantum theory with exact scale invariance.

 For stationary configurations,

 Eq.~(\ref{KG_general}) reduces to the time-independent equation